AlexGalays/abyssa-js/README.md

 #### router.transition.prevented
 Dispatched when a transition was prevented by the router.
 The router prevents the transition when the next state and params are identical to the current ones.
+Handlers will only receive one argument: The current state.

 #### router.changed
 Shorter alias for transition.completed: The most commonly used signal.